ClickHouse/ClickHouse/docs/en/data_types/domains/ipv6.md

 ## IPv6 {#ipv6}

-`IPv6` is a domain based on `FixedString(16)` type and serves as typed replacement for storing IPv6 values.
-It provides compact storage with human-friendly input-output format, and column type information on inspection.
+`IPv6` is a domain based on `FixedString(16)` type and serves as a typed replacement for storing IPv6 values.
+It provides compact storage with the human-friendly input-output format and column type information on inspection.

 ### Basic Usage {#basic-usage}